The knee is the largest joint in your body and the one that bears most of your weight.

 Article credit: Arthritis Health

 At Ohio Healthcare Partners we don’t simply address the symptoms of your pain and discomfort.
-Instead, we take an integrated approach to treatment so that you can eliminate your pain permanently.
+Instead, we take an integrated medical approach to treatment so that you can eliminate your pain permanently.

 OUR DYNAMIC THERAPY IS HELPING MANY PEOPLE SAFELY AVOID MEDICATIONS & EVEN SURGERY FOR THEIR PAIN!